 Your tuition usually includes attendance fees for your school’s fitness facility.
-Take advantage of it since you’re paying for it anyway, and create a fitness/nutrition plan that works for you.
-(That is, if you’re currently able to be there in-person.)
+Take advantage of it since you’re paying for it anyway and create a fitness/nutrition plan that works for you.
 Don’t forget to also focus on your mental health.
-A lot of times, mental wellbeing is placed on the backburner to make room for assignments, essays, group projects, presentations, readings, and exams… (sound familiar?) but it’s important, so make your mental health a priority.
-Check into counseling and other student services offered by your school if it will help.
+A lot of times, mental well-being is placed on the back burner to make room for assignments, essays, group projects, presentations, readings, and exams… (sound familiar?) but it’s important, so make your mental health a priority.
+Check into counselling and other student services offered by your school if it will help.

 I think we can all relate to this one.
 Sleep quality and the number of hours we get each night can make all the difference when it comes to alertness and our energy level.
 A better night’s rest will help you combat addictions to coffee and energy drinks (so you can save money) and will generally leave you feeling rejuvenated.

-What you should be asking is, “How do I budget?”
-Develop a reasonable monthly budget to be used for textbooks, food, tuition, entertainment, rent, and savings and stick to it.
+What you should really be asking is, “How do I budget?”
+Develop a reasonable monthly budget to use for textbooks, food, tuition, entertainment, rent, and savings and stick to it.
 Apply for bursaries and scholarships (you’d be surprised how many people don’t do this).
 If you need a little more assistance, consider a part-time job and contact your school’s career services office for on-campus opportunities.
-Check out: 4 Types Of Financial Aid Students Can Count On for more information.
+Also check out: 4 Types Of Financial Aid Students Can Count On for more information.

 Learn how to balance the chaos of school with friends, fitness, and downtime.
 Yes, it’s possible.
 No, don’t argue with me.
 Use a planner to make your life easier by scheduling time for studying, entertainment, physical activity, and yes, even your social life.
 Balancing everything in your life will leave you feeling more energized and positive, so you’re less likely to procrastinate when it comes to working.